3dPrintingPricecheck.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - Dentistry: AM printing is used in dental labs to build customized crowns, bridges and dentures

 - Prosthetics: printing is used to make prosthetic limbs, hands, and feet.

 - Movie props: printers are being used to make movie props as well, even cosplay helmets.

-- Fun: You can also just use your device for fun projects like 3D printed puzzles, printing Batman figurines, 3D printing soap molds, 3D printed dice, and more.
+- Fun: You can also just use your device for fun projects like 3D printed puzzles, printing Batman figurines, 3D printing soap molds, 3D printed dice, 3D printing wedding favors, and more.